tux234/fleet/handbook/digital-experience/README.md

 - The order will be processed in ~30m.
 - Once the basic license has been added, you can create a new user using the new team member's `@fleetdm.com` email and assign a license to it.
   - To enable email sync for a user:
-    - Navigate to the [user’s record](https://fleetdm.lightning.force.com/lightning/setup/ManageUsers/home) and scroll to the bottom of the permission set section.
+    - Navigate to the [user's record](https://fleetdm.lightning.force.com/lightning/setup/ManageUsers/home) and scroll to the bottom of the permission set section.
-    - Add the “Inbox with Einstein Activity Capture” permission set and save.
+    - Add the "Inbox with Einstein Activity Capture" permission set and save.
     - Navigate to the ["Einstein Activity Capture Settings"](https://fleetdm.lightning.force.com/lightning/setup/ActivitySyncEngineSettingsMain/home) and click the "Configurations" tab.
     - Select "Edit", under "User and Profile Assignments" move the new user's name from "Available" to "Selected", scroll all the way down and click save.